datasetu/software-engineering/git/general-best-practices.rst

 * **Minimum acceptable coverage**: Merely writing tests for a project is pointless if the percentage of code covered by the tests is not known.
 Minimum acceptable coverage should be ``80 %``

 * **Set up a CI pipeline**: Having a tool that automaticaly runs tests against pull requests can be very useful.
-If the coverage is high (higher 80s and above) and the tests passthen there is a strong chance that the incoming code is bug-free (note that it is very hard to guarantee it)
+If the coverage is high (higher 80s and above) and the tests pass, then there is a strong chance that the incoming code is bug-free (note that it is very hard to guarantee it)

 * **Don't merge if build doesn't pass**: Maintainers should only accept pull requests that have passed all quality checks and code reviews before merging.
 As a rule, no PR should be merged if any of the checks fail.